The Ultimate Guide To Golf In Iceland

 Midnight Sun Golfing in Iceland

-This fantastic opportunity is possible in Iceland from mid-May to mid-August when the sun doesn't fully set on the horizon.
+During the summer months, Iceland experiences nearly 24 hours of daylight due to its proximity to the Arctic Circle.
+This occurrence is possible in Iceland from mid-May to mid-August when the sun doesn't fully set on the horizon.
 The peak of the midnight sun in Iceland usually falls on June 21.

 You can check out our complete guide to the midnight sun in Iceland to know more about this spectacular phenomenon and help you plan your next Icelandic midnight sun vacation.

-Some golf courses in Iceland offer special tee times for midnight golfing, allowing golfers to experience the unique atmosphere of playing golf under the midnight sun.
+Some golf courses in Iceland offer special tee times for midnight golfing.
+It allows golfers to experience the unique atmosphere of playing golf under the midnight sun.

 Best Season for Golf in Iceland

-During this time, numerous golf courses in Iceland usually extend their operating hours, allowing avid golfers to play their favorite game for an extended period.
+During this time, numerous golf courses in Iceland usually extend their operating hours.
+It allows avid golfers to play their favorite game for an extended period.

 Tee Times, Green Fees, and Bookings

-Tee time is the scheduled time for a golfer or group of golfers to start playing a round of golf at a specific golf course.
+Tee time is the scheduled time for golfers to start playing a round of golf at a specific golf course.
 Usually, golfers need to book a tee time in advance, or they might have to wait or not be able to play at all.

 Tee times in Iceland can be booked online, by phone, or on-site at the golf course.
 Most golf courses here require advanced booking, especially during the peak season.